dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

 	- 	**Auto grant**
 	- 	**Auto deny**

+### Work profile password
-- **Require Work Profile Password** - (Android 7.0 and above with work profile enabled) Define a passcode policy that applies just to the apps in the work profile with the following options:
+- **Require Work Profile Password** - (Android 7.0 and above with work profile enabled) Define a passcode policy that applies just to the apps in the work profile.

-	- Device-wide passcode policy - The passcode that the end user must use to unlock their entire device
-	- Define a work profile passcode policy only - end users will be prompted to enter a passcode whenever any app in the work profile is opened.
-	- Define both a device and and work profile policy - IT has the choice to define both a device passcode policy and a work profile passcode policy at differing strengths (eg, a 4 digit PIN to unlock the device, but a 6 digit PIN to open any work app)

 By default, the end user has the option to use the two separately defined PINs or they can elect to combine the two defined PINs into the strongest of the two.

-### Work profile password
-- **Minimum password length** - Enter the minimum number of characters the users password must contain (from **4**-**14**)
+- **Minimum password length** - Enter the minimum number of characters the users password must contain (from **4**-**16**)
 - **Maximum minutes of inactivity until screen locks** - Select the amount of time before an inactive device automatically locks.
 - **Number of sign-in failures before wiping device** - Enter the number of times an incorrect password can be entered before all data is wiped from the device.
 - **Password expiration (days)** - Enter the number of days until an end user's password must be changed (from **1**-**255**).